 Genetics and Biomarkers of Human Ageing

 Why do some people age more healthily than others?
 This is the main question we try to address in our research group.
 To this end, we are studying the genetic mechanisms underlying healthy ageing in humans.
-We mainly do this by investigating the effect of genetic variants that are unique to long-lived families on the functioning of pathways implicated in ageing and/or age-related diseases.
+We mainly do this by investigating the effect of genetic variants that are unique to long-lived individuals on the functioning of pathways implicated in ageing and/or age-related diseases.
 Moreover, we try to identify and validate biomarkers of healthy ageing using data from large-scale international collaborations of human studies.

 Our research is focused on three main aims: